miraisolutions/Covid19/README.md

 The Covid19datahub project can allow us to use the following variables:

 -   *confirmed*: number of confirmed cases.
 Usually tested positive.
 -   *recovered*: number of healed or tested negative cases.
 Some countries have stopped reporting recovered cases.
 -   *deaths*: number of dead confirmed cases.
 -   *tests*: number of tests.
 Not available for all countries.
 -   *hosp*: number of currently hospitalised confirmed cases.
 Not available for all countries.
 -   *icuvent*: number of currently hospitalised Ventilated or in Intensive Care.
 Not available for all countries.
 Categorization differed from countries to country therefore Ventilated and Intensive Care variables have been aggregated.
 -   *stringency index*: Lock Down stringency index from 0 to 100.
-  - *vaccines*: number of vaccined people.
+-   *vaccines*: number of vaccine doses given to the population.
 -   *population*: population size.

 The following variables are computed by the application:

 -   *active*: number of active cases, usually tested positive.
     *confirmed* - *recovered* - *deaths*.
 -   *prevalence over 1M*: number of confirmed cases per 1 Million inhabitants.
 -   *growth factors (3 7 14)*: number of confirmed cases today divided
     by the number of confirmed cases 3 7 14 days ago over the previous 2 months.
 -   *lethality rate*: number of *deaths* divided by the number of *confirmed* cases.
 -   *mortality rate*: number of *deaths* divided by the *population* size.
 -   *positive test rate*: number of positive tests, i.e. *confirmed* divided by the *tests* carried in the day.
 -   *int care hospitalised rate*: number of patients currently in Intensive Care / Ventilated status, divided by the number of currently *hospitalised* patients.
 -   *vaccines rate*: number of *vaccines* divided by the *population* size.
-  - *new (variable)*: all variables labeled “new” are the delta of day X value - day X-1.
+-   *new (variable)*: all variables labelled “new” are the delta of day X value - day X-1.
-  - *last week (variable)*: all variables labeled “last week” are the totals of the last 7 days.
+-   *last week (variable)*: all variables labelled “last week” are the totals of the last 7 days.
+-   *past week (variable)*: all variables labelled “past week” are the totals of the previous 14 days to the last 7 days.
-  - *last month (variable)*: all variables labeled “last month” are the totals of the last 30 days.
+-   *last month (variable)*: all variables labelled “last month” are the totals of the last 30 days.

 The results are visualized as a shiny app.